quinnwaller/NYC-Mayoral-Campaign-Finance-Analysis/README.md

 # NYC-Mayoral-Campaign-Finance-Analysis

-This repository contains data, analytic code, and findings that support portions of the article, “TK HED” drafted TK DATE.
-Please read that article, which contains important context and details, before proceeding.

-Analysis of TK data set — MM/YYYY to MM/YYYY
+Analysis of campaign finance contribitions to Cuomo, Mamdani, and Lander Mayoral campaigns, with data collected 6/20/25.
-This repository contains data, analytic code, and findings that support portions of the article, “TKTKTKTK,” published Month Date, Year.
-Please read that article, which contains important context and details, before proceeding.
+This repository contains data, analytic code, and findings that support portions of the article, “Mamdani Outpaces Rivals in Out-of-State Donors to Mayoral Campaign,” published June 20, 2025.

 ## Data